cristi/radiant-mailer-client-side-validation-example/readme.md

-This is a repository created for the [Radiant Mailer client-side validation workking example][bp].
+This is a repository created for the [Radiant Mailer client-side validation working example][bp].

 The credentials are: